Sekanko/Hoidle/README.md

 ### 🔍 Tests

-To perform unit tests, you have to separately run all tests in each module
+To perform unit tests, you have to separately run all tests in each module.

-For **Client** tests I used `jest`, so you need to go to this module in your console and run `npm test`
+For **Client** tests I used `jest`, so you need to go to this module in your console and run `npm test`.

 If you don't have `npm` installed, you won't be able to run client-side tests.

 ## 💬 My comment
-**Hoidle** is an Idea that my friend Filip and I came up with after playing **Loldle** a lot.
+**Hoidle** is an idea that my friend Filip and I came up with after playing **Loldle** a lot.
 It's my first project that I really see as something public, something people can play.
-I know there a huge amount of work to do, but I am ready to face the challenge.
+I know there's still a lot to do, but I'm ready to take on the challenge.

 In addition, while working on it, I truly enjoyed learning more about JavaScript – up to now, I'd only used it for basic animations.